Coprela/CompareSet/README.md

    ```
    This interface provides improvement/help icons and a language
    switcher.
 The original `app.py` Tkinter interface is kept for legacy
    use.
-A Windows build is also available in `dist/CompareSet.exe`.
+A Windows build is also available in `dist/CompareSet <VERSION>.exe`.

 ## Building an executable